blindelectron/ttServerManager/README.md

 # ttServerManager
-A server management bot fore TeamTalk5 see the example configuration file for the documentation on how to configure it.
+A server management bot fore TeamTalk5.
+See the example configuration file for the documentation on how to configure it.
 # features
 ## commands
 * ban and unban, ban a user by nickname.